 Boroondara event permits

-If you plan to hold an event on Council land, visit Organise an event in our parks and gardens.
+If you plan to hold an event on Council land, visit Organise an outdoor event.

 You can use this to see if an event needs our approval or permits to proceed.